scaliwalker/edoardo_scali.github.io/research.md

 ---
 _My academic research focusses on the understanding of plant diseases affecting forests and trees.
 The main pathogens I investigate are fungi._

 As a PhD Student, I am examining the interactions between hosts and pathogens, specifically within the Cypress Canker Disease pathosystem.
 I conduct Dual-RNA sequencing experiments to identify the genes involved in the response to infection and to observe the effects of different climates on infected plants.
-This aspect is particularly important for understanding how trees respond to diseases in the context of [climate breakdown](https://www.act.nato.int/article/climate-breakdown-and-the-loss-of-biodiversity/#:~:text=Rising%20global%20temperatures%2C%20driven%20by,vital%20ecosystems%20face%20heightened%20risks.).
+This aspect is particularly important for understanding how trees respond to diseases when exposed to climate chenages.

 ## My Research Interests